sosmogendi/sosmogendi/README.md

 Software Engineering trainee
 ----------------------------

 I've been learning code for three years.
-I started with HTML and CSS but I have really developed passion for backend development using Python, JavaScript and SQL.
+I started with HTML and CSS but I have really developed passion for backend development.

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [sosmogendi@gmail.com](mailto:sosmogendi@gmail.com)